 (a) Professional Conduct

-3. Vendor shall not commit prohibitive behaviour including gestures, language and physical contact, that is sexual, coercive, threatening, abusive or exploitative
+3. Vendors shall not commit prohibitive behaviour including gestures, language and physical contact, that is sexual, coercive, threatening, abusive or exploitative.

 (b) Wages & Working Hours